DickinsonRobotics/Jadoop/README.md

    +- examples					* Source and .class files for the sample code
    |  +- ...
    +- jadoop.jar				* All of the Jadoop classes in a jar.
-   +- Jadoop.zip			    * All of the source necessary to produce a distriubtion.
+   +- JadoopSrc.zip			    * All of the source necessary to produce a distribution.
    +- LICENSE.txt				* GNU GPL v3
    +- readme.txt				* This file.
 ```